yale-cpsc-419-25sp/ButterRush/README.md

 username: “ayak”
 password: “12345678”
 *NOTE: You may have to first create an account in order to login as a user.*

-Changing opening hours is a feature available in the Account tab on the buttery side

 Issues to Address/Implement in the Future:
 - Implement an opt-in leaderboard to rank users with the most orders